Getting Started: How Do We Create a Safer Congregation?

 • lay leaders with experience or expertise in law, emergency management, and,

 In smaller congregations, the Board and the Committee may be one and the same.
+In these instances, it becomes important to ensure that resource people outside the congregation are consulted for input on areas the Committee members can’t address themselves.

 Safer Congregations Response Team

 The role of a Safer Congregation Response Team is to offer confidential support, advice, and counsel with concern for the safety of all parties involved in any situations involving allegations of abuse.
-It is beneficial to form this team proactively, often during the policy creation stage, allowing them to be prepared in the event of abuse allegations within the congregation.
+It is beneficial to form this team proactively, often during the policy creation stage, to allow them to be prepared in the event of abuse allegations within the congregation.
 The Safer Congregation Response Team has the following responsibilities:

 • Know about community resources for child abuse, treatment for sex offenders, and support groups for survivors.